Skip to main content

 Is Queen Elizabeth Country Park autism friendly?

 Queen Elizabeth Country Park has a mixed SEN profile, suitable for some but not all sensory needs, with an overall SEN score of 58/100 from our analysis of parent reviews.
 Queen Elizabeth Country Park offers genuine appeal for families—beautiful countryside, walking routes of varying difficulty, and genuinely calm spaces.
 The visitor experience can vary depending on operational factors on the day of your visit.
+This is based on limited review data, so contact the venue directly to discuss your child's needs.

 When is Queen Elizabeth Country Park least busy?